bram-atmire/bram-atmire.github.io/_posts/2018-09-18-100-days-of-code-day-30-bash.markdown

 * the square braces operator is the equal to the command test
 * with $? you can get the result of the previous command

-What finally worked was the following:
+What finally worked to positively evaluate the string comparison statement was the following:

 ```bash
 reslog=$([ "`git log --pretty=%H ...refs/heads/master^ | head -n 1`" = "`git ls-remote origin -h refs/heads/master |cut -f1`" ] && echo "up to date" || echo "not up to date")